(dr Welma Wehmeyer)

 The ability to regulate your attention (in other words, deciding what you focus on, for how long you focus on what needs to be focussed on), ignore distraction, constrain your impulses and holding information in the short term memory for processing (working memory) are foundation skills required for academic and vocational success and psycho-social well-being.
 These skills gradually develop into functional skills as a child grows older.
 For some individuals however there is a deficit in the development of these skills.
 The deficit is caused by a part of the brain called the prefrontal cortex (PC).

 The work of the PC is to organize, control and execute information processed in the brain.
 The PC does not act alone thou.
-It is connected to other parts of the brain including the areas involved in emotional processing and motivation.
+It is connected to other parts of the brain including the areas involved in motor control, emotional processing and motivation.
 EF is therefore the result of the PC’s intricate network with different brain regions.
-Specific networks in the PC are responsible for EF.
-In simple terms, these networks engage areas at the top (dorsal), on the side (lateral), underneath (ventral), in the middle (medial) and the neighbouring part (anterior cingulate cortex) of the brain.

 Secretion of neurochemicals such as dopamine, noradrenaline and serotonin are all involved in the efficient function of these networks.
 A deficit of or malfunctioning in secretion of some of these chemicals can derail the network’s working, resulting in EF deficiency.
 Through careful analysis of behaviour, it is possible to establish a person’s specific EF strengths and weaknesses and the neural networks responsible for the EF deficiency.